Research Laboratory of Nicki Tiffin

 Outputs in the past 12 months:

-Future Directions: In this project, Themba will continue to lead the validation of existing linkage and de-duplication algorithms, and will develop and test new methodologies and algorithms to best achieve de-duplication and data linkage.
-In addition, he is working on a thorough review of the governance protocols and ethical requirements for this ongoing work using routine health data at the PHDC.
+Future Direction: In this project, Themba Mutemaringa will continue to lead the validation and benchmarking of existing linkage and de-duplication algorithms, and will develop and test new methodologies and algorithms to best achieve de-duplication and data linkage.

 Researchers: Nicki Tiffin, Eddie Lulamba, Tsaone Tamuhla.

-Collaborators: Hominum Global, www.hominum.global – User Interface and Software Specification and Development
+Collaborators: Hominum Global, www.hominum.global – User Interface and Software Specification and Development; MethodLab, https://methodlab.io/ – Software development.

 3. Ethics and governance to promote ethical and equitable health research in Africa

-In order to undertake ethical research in Africa and other regions of the global South, there are multiple considerations around risks, benefits, informed consent and equitable research.
+Nature and purpose: In order to undertake ethical research in Africa and other regions of the global South, there are multiple considerations around risks, benefits, informed consent and equitable research.
 We explore different ways to better do research and to ensure that health research in Africa is ethical and equitable through the development of tools and frameworks.
-I also participate in multiple ethics and governance working groups of international consortia including PHA4GE (Chair: Ethics and Data Sharing Working Group), ICDA (co-Lead: Global Equity Working Group) and IHCC (co-Chair: Systems and Policy Working Group).
-I have continued to lead the Ethics Working Group Forum, which brings together ELSI working groups from the many different large health genomics research networks and consortia in order to meet and share information about their activities, challenges and resources.
+I also participate in multiple ethics and governance working groups of international consortia including PHA4GE (Chair: Ethics and Data Sharing Working Group), G2MC/IHCC (Co-chair: Policy and Advocacy working group).
+We have also some exciting outputs from the PHA4GE Ethics and Data Sharing sub-grant awardees who were previously funded to conduct research projects in ethics and data sharing.

 Outputs in the past 12 months: